agora-research-group/AGORA-DSM/README.md

 - Open Eclipse, go to File - New Project and choose Java Project Options.
 Uncheck 'Use default location' and insert the location of the git project.

-- Export project to a .war file (install Maven Integration for Eclipse).

-- Insert the .war file into the webapps folder of the Apache Tomcat.
+- Export the Java project into a .war file (need to install Maven Integration for Eclipse) inside the webapps folder of the Apache Tomcat.

 ### Creating the database

-- Open PGAdmin3 and run the script (datamodel) to create the database.
-The script also insert the catchments into the database.
+- Open PGAdmin3 and run the script (datamodel) to create the database, where the data are stored.

 ### Running the middleware

-- After starting the Tomcat Apache, sensor data from <a href="http://www.cemaden.gov.br/">CEMADEN</a>, <a href="https://www.pegelonline.wsv.de/gast/start">PEGELONLINE</a> and configured wireless sensor networks adapters are stored in the database.
+- After starting the Tomcat Apache, sensor data from <a href="http://www.cemaden.gov.br/">CEMADEN</a>, <a href="https://www.pegelonline.wsv.de/gast/start">PEGELONLINE</a> and configured wireless sensor networks adapters are stored in the SOS repository using SOS services.

 ## Reporting Bugs